Kanos812/cp1404practicals/prac_10/REFLECTION.md

 to encourage teamwork and peer learning.
 That being said I really enjoyed the practicals given to us this year.

 ### What did you do really well for practicals in this subject?
+Although I was inconsistent in applying knowledge learned in class, I was successful in completing every practical (apart from the project management system in week 7) to a degree that fulfilled the criteria and worked with little debugging required.
+I believe I was successful in being able to map my completion from initial planning to the final solution, albeit I can improve my efficiency of the process by being more mindful of good coding practices.